![]() deutsches Glossar |

 LOCKING SHEET

-Another term for a locking table.
+Another term for a route control table, mainly used for mechanical locking frames.

 LOCKING TABLE